chikathreesix/test_markdown2/_posts/2017-01-13-screwdriver.md

 In today's lecture, we're joined by Stewart Butterfield, founder and CEO of Slack, and Adam D'Angelo, founder and CEO of Quora.
 Sam and Stewart will explore the process of getting an idea, followed by Adam on tracking metrics for your company.

 GitLocalize is a continuous localization platform for GitHub repositories and automates the process for developers.
 Because of the ever-changing nature of Internet-related product, keeping localizing them has been really challenging.
 GitLocalize solves this by connecting to your GitHub repository and naturally integrating with your development workflow in just a few clicks.

-We started supporting from Markdown files.
-Try GitLocalize in a minute if you have a documentation project that you want to localize.